Last update: January 31, 2020

 login1$ /usr/local/etc/taccinfo # Generally more current than balances displayed on the portals.

 taccinfo command.
-This same screen appears upon login to a TACC resource.
+This output displays whenever you log on to a TACC resource.

 ---------------------- Project balances for user